25prabhu10/notes/docs/Languages/CSS/CSS.md

   }
   ```

-- `:focus-visible`: Matches the `:focus` pseudo-class and the UA (User Agent) determines via heuristics that the focus should be made evident on the element
+- `:focus-visible` (new): Matches the `:focus` pseudo-class and the UA (User Agent) determines via heuristics that the focus should be made evident on the element

-  - Example:

   ```css
   .element:focus-visible {